oicr-gsi/shesmu/README.md

 multiple olives from `/srv/shesmu`.
 If you don't know how to write them, just create an empty file and Shesmu will start with that.

+### Docker Setup
+You can build and run the container with:

+    docker build -t shesmu:latest .

+Which will build all of the plugins available.
+Then run with:

+    docker run -p 8081:8081 --mount type=bind,source=/srv/shesmu,target=/srv/shesmu shesmu:latest

+### Local Setup
 Now, compile the main server using Maven with Java 8:

     cd shesmu-server